DUI DMV Hearing in California: What to Expect & Your Options for a Restricted License

 How to Request a DMV Hearing

-✔ You must request your hearing within 10 days of your arrest.
+- You must request your hearing within 10 days of your arrest - Missing this deadline results in an automatic license suspension.

 🔗 Find Your Nearest DMV Driver Safety Office Here: